 So cells produce too much TGF beta [transforming growth factor-β] because it helps them to keep functioning even when they’re damaged.
 That too much TGF beta, ironically, inhibits resident stem cells, so they are not replacing old cells with new ones.
 It’s almost like you have old bureaucrats that are running an organization and do not want to be replaced.

 Our thoughts are probably different from most people, because we go to the data and the data show that they’re not really fully what authors wrote in the abstract or conclusion.
 When you look at that, my thought is that much more work needs to be done before it [partial cellular reprogramming] could be even thought to be commercialized.”

 https://www.lifespan.io/news/apheresis-with-profs-irina-michael-conboy/ “Irina & Michael Conboy – Resetting Aged Blood to Restore Youth”

 Keep in mind that although the interviewers’ organization had changed, their advocacy position as displayed in A blood plasma aging clock persisted.
-One of the interviewees is on the scientific advisory board of the interviewers’ organization, and they also have an interest in downgrading competing approaches.
+One of the interviewees is on the interviewers’ organization scientific advisory board, and they also have an interest in downgrading competing approaches.

-Despite the caveats, this interview was these researchers’ perspective in their decades-long investigations of aging.
-I included the graphic and below quote from Organismal aging and cellular senescence to note how their paradigm compared with other aging researchers:
+Despite caveats, this interview was these researchers’ perspective in their decades-long investigations of aging.
+I included a graphic and below quote from Organismal aging and cellular senescence to note how their paradigm compared with other aging researchers:

 “In our view, recent evidence that

-- Senescence is based on an unterminated developmental growth program and the finding that
+- Senescence is based on an unterminated developmental growth program and finding that

 favor the assumption that aging underlies a grating of genetic determination similarly to what is summarized above under the pseudo-programmed causative approach.”